-- For rehabilitation construction, the state will follow the Green Building Retrofit Checklist to the extent applicable to the rehabilitation work undertaken, including the use of mold resistant products when replacing surfaces such as drywall.
-When older or obsolete products are replaced as part of the rehabilitation work, rehabilitation is required to use ENERGY STAR-labeled, WaterSense-labeled, or Federal Energy Management Program (FEMP)-designated products and appliances, or other equivalent.
+- For rehabilitation construction, the state will follow the Green Building Retrofit Checklist to the extent applicable to the rehabilitation work undertaken, including the use of mold-resistant products when replacing surfaces such as drywall.
+When older or obsolete products are replaced as part of the rehabilitation work, rehabilitation is required to use ENERGY STAR-labeled, WaterSense-labeled, or Federal Energy Management Program (FEMP)-designated products and appliances, or other equivalents.

 Duplication of Benefits

-To prevent duplication of benefits, DEO will require that all sources (federal, State, local, private) and amounts of disaster housing assistance received or reasonably anticipated to be received are documented with submission of an application for CDBG-DR funding.
+To prevent duplication of benefits, DEO will require that all sources (federal, state, local, private) and amounts of disaster housing assistance received or reasonably anticipated to be received are documented with the submission of the application for CDBG-DR funding.
 Duplication of benefits for housing assistance will only consider other sources of funding pertaining to structural damage caused by the hurricane.

 Assistance for contents and personal items will not be considered duplication.
 Prior to program-related construction, applicant awardees must submit any additional funds received for housing damage caused by the presidentially-declared hurricane disaster to the State to avoid duplication of benefits.
 CDBG-DR funding must be the funding of last resort.
 Any additional funds paid to applicant awardees for the same purpose as the housing assistance award after the State has completed the repair, rehabilitation, or replacement of the applicant’s housing units must be returned to DEO.